Why do you write romance?

 What are some of the jobs you’ve had?

 This is a fun walk down memory lane.
-Birdcage cleaner, house cleaner, restaurant waitress and hostess, gym clerk, secretary, office assistant, tutor, bank teller, retail employee…basically anything that kept a roof over my head and helped put me through college.
-Today, I have a corporate job by day and pen my romance novels by night.
+Birdcage cleaner, house cleaner, restaurant waitress and hostess, gym clerk, secretary (back when the title was secretary), office assistant, tutor, bank teller, retail employee…basically anything that kept a roof over my head and helped put me through college.
+I did not enjoy cleaning bird cages because the birds kept trying to kill me.

 What’s your favorite city?

 Paris.
 Someday I’m going to live there.
 I don’t know how or when, but I will.

 I write women’s fiction set during the Cold War era.
 I love doing the research as it affords me to read, read, read.
 However, I’m also a Habsburg fiend and am constantly reading books about the Habsburg royals and their empire.

 I think it began with Sisi (Empress Elizabeth of Austria).
 It started with the Sisi trilogy during my childhood in Germany.
 I guess I never grew out of watching the movies and still watch the film series every Christmas.